martinboers/plcnext-book/src/ch02-05-rsc-services.md

 For PLCnext runtime features that are user configurable, configuration can usually be performed through either the web-based management interface, or modifying text files on the PLC.

-Some PLCnext runtime features also provide an application programming interface (API) in the form of *Remote Service Calls*, or [RSC Services][rsc-services-info].
+Some PLCnext runtime features also provide an application programming interface (API) in the form of *Remote Service Calls*, or [RSC Services][rsc-info].

 A list of the RSC services that are available in the PLCnext runtime is given in [Appendix A][appendix-a].